rochellev/doctorLookUp/README.md

 2. Input to search for a doctor by name
 3. Quiz for symptoms.
 The results will determine what type of doctor the user needs.
 4. Display error messages
+5. Need to add way for user to choose what kind of search to do - by doctor name or by doctor type
+    * only show one way to search at a time